At a Glance

 Craft a Strong Cover Letter: Write a cover letter that showcases your passion for conveyancing and your understanding of the role.
 Mention any specific skills or experiences that align with the job description, such as handling SDLT submissions or maintaining case management records.

-Highlight Relevant Qualifications: If you have any qualifications related to law or conveyancing, be sure to mention them.
+Highlight Relevant Qualifications: If you have any qualifications related to law or conveyancing, make sure to mention them.
 This could include degrees, diplomas, or certifications that demonstrate your knowledge and commitment to the field.

 Proofread Your Application: Before submitting your application, carefully proofread all documents for spelling and grammatical errors.
 A polished application reflects attention to detail, which is crucial in the legal profession.